 The SentryOne monitoring service is a Windows service that runs in the context of a domain account.

-- The account must also have Windows Administrator privileges on any computer with a Watched Windows Task Scheduler instance, or to collect system level performance metrics with SentryOne Performance Analysis.
+- The account must also have Windows Administrator privileges on any computer with a watched Windows Task Scheduler instance to collect system level performance metrics with SentryOne Performance Analysis.
+If the monitoring service does not have Windows Administrator privileges, instance level metrics can still be collected using the Limited Access option.

 - The monitoring service does not support using MSA (Managed Service Accounts) or GMSA (Group Managed Service Accounts) for the monitoring service account.